-You gave up sushi, red wine, and soft cheese without complaint, but this whole coffee-free morning thing is beginning to get on your nerves.
-So, here’s the million-dollar question: Does a woman really have to ditch caffeine just because she has a baby on the way?
+So you’ve given up sushi, red wine, and soft cheese without complaint, but this whole coffee-free morning thing is beginning to get on your nerves.
+So, the million-dollar question is — do you really have to ditch caffeine because you have a baby on the way?

-We spent hours reading through studies and talking with the experts regarding the consumption of coffee, energy drinks, tea, and other caffeinated foods during pregnancy.
-Now, let’s discuss how much caffeine is safe during pregnancy.
+We’ve spent hours reading through studies and talking with experts about the consumption of coffee, energy drinks, tea, and other caffeinated foods during pregnancy.
+Now, let’s discuss how much caffeine is safe to drink.

 In this article: